aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 <h1 id="wiki-ramActorManager">ramActorManager</h1>

-RAMDanceToolkit manages OSC data sent from MOTIONER or other sensor as ramActor or ramRigidBody. ramActorManager stores actors and updates these states.
+As noted in the introduction, the RAMDanceToolkit manages OSC data sent from MOTIONER or other sensor as ramActor or ramRigidBody objects.
+The ramActorManager stores these objects and updates their states.

-Here are some shortcuts you can use in testApp and scene which inherits from ramBaseScene to access the actors.
+The following functions can be used in your testApp, as well as scenes that inherit from ramBaseScene, to access these actors.

 ---

 ##### ramActorManager& getActorManager()

-`Shortcut` Returns reference to ramActorManager.
+Returns a reference to ramActorManager.

 ---

 ##### ramNodeArray& getNodeArray(string name)

-`Shortcut` Returns reference to ramNodeArray whose name is same to `string name`.
+Returns a reference to ramNodeArray whose name is the same as `string name`.

 ---

 ##### ramNodeArray& getNodeArray(int index)

-`Shortcut` Returns reference to ramNodeArray whose index is same to `int index`.
+Returns reference to ramNodeArray whose index is the same as `int index`.
-For example, the index of first actor RAMDanceToolkit recieved is `0`.
+For example, the index of first actor RAMDanceToolkit recieves is `0`.

 ---

 ##### ramNodeArray& hasNodeArray(string name)

-`Shortcut` Returns true if ramActorManager has ramNodeArray whose name is same to `string name`.
+Returns true if ramActorManager has a ramNodeArray whose name is the same as `string name`.

 ---

-##### ramNodeArray& hasNodeArray(string name)

-`Shortcut` Returns true if ramActorManager has ramNodeArray whose name is same to `string name`.

----

 ##### size_t getNumNodeArray()

-`Shortcut` Returns number of the ramNodeArray RAMDanceToolkit is recieving at the time.
+Returns the number of ramNodeArray objects that the RAMDanceToolkit is recieving at the time.

 ---

 ##### vector<string>& getNodeArrayNames()

-`Shortcut` Returns all names of ramNodeArray RAMDanceToolkit is recieving at the time as vector.
+Returns the names of all the ramNodeArray objects that the RAMDanceToolkit is receving at this time.

 ---

 ##### vector<ramNodeArray> getAllNodeArrays()

-`Shortcut` Returns all ramNodeArray RAMDanceToolkit is recieving at the time as vector.
+Returns all ramNodeArray objects that the RAMDanceToolkit is recieving at the time.

 ---